Build Your Personal Networks for Educational and Professional Success

 There are three types of change that often cause the biggest impact: (1) Behavioral changes, (2)Technological changes, and (3) Industry or sector changes (Economic changes).
 The most profound transformations incorporate at least one of these changes, but many often include more.

 Education is impacted by the first 2 significantly and the 3rd one sometimes.
-However, it is difficult for educationists also to realize these changes themselves and this leads to a stagnation in the ways of teaching for most institutions.
-The more successful and the older an institution becomes, usually the further away the administration moves away from the core and the more rigid it becomes in defining the reasons for the success.
+However, it is difficult for educationists also to realize these changes for themselves, and this leads to a stagnation in the ways of teaching for most institutions.
+The more successful and the older an institution becomes, the greater the risk that it may move further away from its core and the higher the rigidity it adopts in defining the reasons for the success.
 And therein lie the seeds of demise!
 But this rigor mortis sets in really slowly and at least some batches are lost in this transition to irrelevance.
 The presence of a brand name and a large and distinguished alumni network become the calling cards of these institutions.

 Therefore, in the current environment with social media taking access to anybody and everybody at an all-time historical high, these brands and/or alumni networks are less relevant and instead, access to “network of experts” is more important.
 In a similar vein, what is more important is your own readiness to develop your own personal capability, irrespective of brands that you associate with.